thenayr/lslock-docker/README.md

 TODO
 ---
-Add more CLI flags for
+* Add more CLI flags for determining the number of files to lock, etc.
+* Write better golang